microsoft/TypeScript-Website/packages/ts-twoslasher/README.md

   code: string
   /** The new extension type for the code, potentially changed if they've requested emitted results */
   extension: string
-  /** Sample requests to highlight a particular part of the code */
+  /** Requests to highlight a particular part of the code */
   highlights: {
     kind: "highlight"
+    /** The index of the text in the file */
+    start: number
+    /** What line is the highlighted identifier on? */
+    line: number
+    /** At what index in the line does the caret represent  */
-    position: number
+    offset: number
+    /** The text of the token which is highlighted */ text?: string
+    /** The length of the token */
     length: number
-    description: string
-    line: number
   }[]
   /** An array of LSP responses identifiers in the sample  */
   staticQuickInfos: {